During the rush of a transaction, documents may need to be signed in counterpart.

 Can two directors sign in counterpart when both directors’ signatures are required?

-If it is not possible for the two signatories to sign the same copy of a document, for example, where the signatories are based in different locations, it is preferable for the document to be executed by one director in the presence of a witness.
+However, owing to the lack of actual legal authority, if it is possible for the two signatories to sign the same counterpart, it remains the preferred approach for many.
+If the two directors cannot be in the same location, consider having the document executed by one director in the presence of a witness instead.